Iris bloudowii: Cultivation

-It is hardy to between USDA Zone 4 to Zone 9.
+It is hardy to between USDA Zone 4 and Zone 9.

 It is very cold hardy but prefers dry winter conditions.

 It prefers to be grown in well-drained, light sandy soils.
 It can grow in gravelly soils.

-It can tolerate mildly acidic or mildly alkaline soils (PH levels between 6.1 and 7.8).
+It can tolerate mildly acidic or mildly alkaline soils (pH levels between 6.1 and 7.8).

 It can tolerate positions in full sun.

 It has average water needs during the growing season, but it should be kept dry during the winter.

 In the UK, it is best grown in a covered frame, but it can grown in the open in Russia.

 It is rare in cultivation in the UK.

 It is grown in rock gardens.

 It has been grown in Russia since 1829.
-It was tested in botanical gardens of Moscow, St. Petersburg, Novosibirsk, Chita and Barnaul.Aphis newtoni Theobald can be found on Iris bloudowii, Iris latifolia, Iris spuria and Tigridia pavonia.
+It was tested in botanical gardens of Moscow, St. Petersburg, Novosibirsk, Chita and Barnaul.

+Aphis newtoni Theobald can be found on Iris bloudowii, Iris latifolia, Iris spuria and Tigridia pavonia.